 If you're feeling pain in your knee or hips, you may be putting off a trip to the doctor for fear that you'll have to have joint replacement surgery.
 But fear not.

 Only about one of every five patients with arthritis of the knee or hip are treated with surgery, says orthopedic surgeon William Petersilge, MD.

 Depending on the extent of your pain and the impact on your daily function, you're most likely to be treated with oral pain medications, then with injections, before surgical options are considered, Dr. Petersilge says.

-According to Dr. Petersilge, arthritis is a broad term that includes a variety of painful conditions that may be treated with a replacement joint.
+Arthritis is a broad term that includes a variety of painful conditions that may be treated with a replacement joint, Dr. Petersilge says.
 Osteoarthritis is a condition caused by the breakdown of joint cartilage and underlying bone in a joint.
-The breakdown can take years with no or little pain, but once the cartilage wears through, the pain can be sudden and severe.
+The breakdown can take years with no or little pain.
+But once the cartilage wears through, the pain can be sudden and severe.

 “The cartilage covering doesn’t have nerves, so as the knee starts to wear a person doesn’t feel pain symptoms,” he says.
 “As the cartilage wears through, the bones, which do have nerves, can rub together and cause intense pain.”

 Initially, an orthopedic surgeon may suggest exercises to strengthen the joint, weight loss, when appropriate, to reduce the load on a patient’s joints, and prescribe medication or other pain relief methods.

 “Subsequent treatment could include injecting medications, such as corticosteroids, into the joint to reduce pain and swelling or, alternatively, using a series of lubricant or gel injections to increase lubrication and reduce pain,” Dr. Petersilge says.
 “Patients who are not adequately responding to that second tier of management may be candidates to consider surgical treatment.”